1978–79 FC Basel season: Swiss Cup and League Cup

-In the first round of the Swiss Cup Basel were drawn against FC Glattbrugg and this was the first time that these two clubs had ever played against each other.
+In the first round of the Swiss Cup Basel were drawn against lower-tier FC Glattbrugg, who played the 1978–79 season 1.
+Liga (third-tier), and this was the first time that these two clubs had ever played against each other.
 The game was played on 7 October 1978 and Basel won 7–0.
 In the second round Basel were drawn away and won against Zürich.
 In the third round Basel were away against Xamax and were knocked out of the competition.
 In the final on 20 June 1979 in the Wankdorf Stadium in Bern Servette were matched against Young Boys and won the cup winning the game 3–2.
 The Cup winners were to qualify for the 1979–80 European Cup Winners' Cup, but because Servette became champions the runners-up inherited this slot.

 In the first round of the Swiss League Cup Basel were drawn against Grenchen.
 This was played as a two legged affair, winning the home game and losing away game, Basel advanced 4–3 on aggregate.
 Basel won in the round of 16 against Nordstern Basel.
 In the quarter-final they won against Luzern and in the semi-final they won against Xamax to reach the final.
 The final was played on 5 May 1979 in the Wankdorf Stadium.
 This was against Servette and after extra time the score was 2–2.
 In the end Servette won 4–3 on penalties and completed the national treble, Championshup, Cup and League Cup.